Go to Reviews.org AU Edition

 2. Save downloads for when you’re connected to Wi-Fi.

 As a rule of thumb, you should always say no when your phone asks you to update or download something with your wireless data.
-Tell your phone to wait until you get connected to a Wi-Fi signal (you can say it out loud if that helps) and ignore the prompts to update to the new iOS or new version of your favorite app.
+Tell your phone to wait until you get connected to a Wi-Fi signal and ignore the prompts to update to the new iOS or new version of your favorite app.

 Updating and downloading apps are the two obvious ones, but there’s a lot of death-by-a-thousand-paper-cuts kind of data drains too.
 Try to save your streaming, online gaming, and TikTok scrolling for when you’re connected to Wi-Fi.